drscotthawley/SHAART/README.md

 ## Changing the GUI

-Run QT5's `designer` (or `Designer`) app using `ui_shaart.ui` as an input.
+Run QT5's `designer` or `Designer` app ([good luck finding this on your hard drive](https://stackoverflow.com/questions/37419138/is-qt-designer-bundled-with-anaconda), btw;  instead you might want to just [download QT from the main site](https://www.qt.io/)).
+Open `ui_shaart.ui` as an input file.
 Change the GUI as you like, save it, and then to generate the .py file, run

 ```bash
 pyuic5 -x ui_shaart.ui -o ui_shaart.py